 - 1. The mean of a sum of independent random variables equals the sum of their means - 2.
 The variance of a sum of independent random variables equals the sum of the variances

 (And remember that the standard deviation equals the square root of the variance).

-Plot up the simulated and theoretical distributions.
+Plot up the simulated and theoretical distributions above using your answer for the theoretical distribution.